Implant Restorations At Dr. MIMI Cabanban Family Dentistry

-To ensure that your implant restoration lasts as long as it should once it’s been completed by Dr. Cabanban, you should keep up with good daily oral hygiene habits.
-An implant can’t get a cavity like a normal tooth, but because it lacks the periodontal ligament between the gum and implant, the surrounding tissue can be vulnerable to infection.
-We encourage our dental implant patients to be diligent with brushing and flossing so that they can avoid problems like peri-implantitis.
+You should maintain excellent oral hygiene habits to ensure your implant restoration lasts long-term.
+An implant obviously can’t get a cavity like a normal tooth.
+Still, the surrounding tissue can be vulnerable to infection because it lacks the periodontal ligament between the gum and implant.
+We encourage dental implant patients to diligently brush and floss to avoid problems like peri-implantitis.

-As many as half of all American adults are estimated to have some form of gum disease, and dental implant patients are far from exempt.
-There’s even a special name for gum disease when it develops around an implant: peri-implant mucositis.
-The difference between this and regular gum disease is that the inflammation can spread more easily because implants lack the physical barrier against bacteria that natural teeth have.
+Half of all American adults are estimated to have some form of periodontal disease.
+Unfortunately, dental implant patients are not immune.
+When gum disease develops around an implant, it is called peri-implant mucositis.
+Unlike common gum disease, peri-implant mucositis can spread more easily because implants lack the natural teeth’s physical barrier against bacteria.

-Peri-implant mucositis can be treated and reversed just like gum disease can, but that becomes much more complicated if it is left to develop into peri-implantitis, which compromises the underlying bone structure and threatens the entire implant.
-At this point, surgical intervention is usually required.
-Maintaining good oral hygiene is essential for keeping an implant and the surrounding gum and bone in good shape, particularly on an implant that has needed restoration.
+While peri-implant mucositis can be treated and reversed like regular gum disease, it becomes much more complicated if it progresses to peri-implantitis.
+Peri-implantitis can compromise the underlying bone structure and jeopardize the entire implant, necessitating surgical intervention.
+Proper oral hygiene is critical for maintaining an implant and the surrounding gum and bone in good condition, especially for implants that need restoration.

 There are many reasons why dental implants may fail.
 Poor oral hygiene, smoking, and certain medical conditions, such as uncontrolled diabetes, can increase the risk of implant failure.
 Additionally, the implant may not integrate properly with the jawbone, or the implant may become infected.